rust-gamedev/rust-gamedev.github.io/content/posts/survey-01/index.md

 ---

 _For the free-form answers that follow, a basic eyeballs&hands sentiment analysis was used to distill 400 replies into digestible form.
-The (#) number next to a heading indicate roughly the number of times that topic came up.
+The (#) number next to a heading roughly indicates the number of times that topic came up.
 Think of it as the **signal strength** of a given topic._

 ## What about Rust as a language and ecosystem presents the biggest NEGATIVES for you as a game developer right now?